How to write meaningful staff shout-outs

 If employees that feel valued take less time off due to stress, poor mental health and wellbeing, it’s important to make this a key company focus, benefitting both the employee and an organisation’s output.

-Research by Psychology Today shows that key areas of the brain are affected by “appreciation and gratefulness”.
-The hypothalamus, which controls functions such as eating and sleeping, and the release of dopamine – the “reward neurotransmitter” are heavily affected from receiving praise.
+Research by Psychology Today shows that key areas of the brain are affected by appreciation and gratefulness.
+Scientifically – the hypothalamus (which controls functions such as eating and sleeping, and the release of dopamine) is heavily affected from receiving praise.

-Recognising and appreciating others can improve their wellbeing, create better sleep habits, increase their metabolism and decrease their stress.
-This has a resultant positive effect on individual efficiency and productivity in the workplace and their ability to achieve a healthy work-life balance.
+Which means recognising and appreciating others can improve their wellbeing, create better sleep habits, increase their metabolism and decrease their stress!

 Shout-outs give everyone the ability to send easy and effective recognition.
 Accessible on mobile and desktop, they’re as simple as selecting who you want to recognise, telling them why, and clicking send!
 Making it easy for you and your colleagues to give those little messages of recognition that mean so much.